Key points to uterine fibroids

 Surgical options are most effective for those desiring pregnancy that uterine fibroids are preventing.

 Myomectomy is the surgical removal of the myoma (uterine fibroid).
-Dr. Abae can perform myomectomy via laparotomy, which uses larger abdominal incisions, or via laparoscopy, a minimally invasive surgery using small incisions.
+Dr. Freije can perform myomectomy via laparotomy, which uses larger abdominal incisions, or via laparoscopy, a minimally invasive surgery using small incisions.
 The latter is generally the preferred route.

 This is the removal of the uterus, meaning pregnancy is not possible after this procedure.
 As such, it is not a good option for those seeking to have a child.
 But it may be necessary for those with extreme fibroid issues.
 Hysterectomy is a solution to uterine fibroid problems, and the fibroids will not come back as there is no longer a uterus.